VESTEC-EU/vestec-system/Docs/data_manager.md

 * _data_uuid_: Unique identifier of the dataset we are removing

 If unsuccessful then the _DataManagerException_ will be thrown with associated message describing the source of the error.

+## predictDataTransferPerformance

+`predictDataTransferPerformance(src_machine, dest_machine, data_size)`

+Will predict (in seconds) the transfer performance of data from a source to destination machine based on data transfer metrics routinely collected
+* _src_machine_: The machine to transfer the data from
+* _dest_machine_: The machine to transfer the data to
+* _data_size_: Size in bytes of the data

+Will throw the _DataManagerException_ is unsuccessful, including if no prediction can be made due to a lack of performance data

+## predictDataTransferPerformance

+`predictDatasetTransferPerformance(data_uuid, dest_machine)`

+Will predict (in seconds) the transfer performance of a dataset from its current location to destination machine based on data transfer metrics routinely collected
+* _data_uuid_: The unique identifier of data that considering for transfer
+* _dest_machine_: The machine to transfer the data to

+Will throw the _DataManagerException_ is unsuccessful, including if no prediction can be made due to a lack of performance data